-A. The FMIA, PPIA, and the Vermont Meat and Poultry Inspections Laws give MIS personnel broad authority to conduct inspections and examinations of the premises, facilities, inventory, records, equipment, and operations of federally and state inspected establishments and warehouses, distribution centers, and other in-commerce facilities subject to the statutes (21 U.S.C.
-455, 460, 604, 609, 642, 1034,1040, and 6 V.S.A Chapter 204).
+- A. 6 V.S.A Chapter 204 provides MIS personnel broad authority to conduct inspections and examinations of the premises, facilities, inventory, records, equipment, and operations of VT state inspected establishments and warehouses, distribution centers, and other in-commerce facilities subject to the statutes (6 V.S.A 3304, 3306, and 3307).
 These statutory provisions also provide program employees authority to copy certain business records.
-Program employees are to use photography, under these authorities, as a technique, where necessary, to inspect and examine premises, facilities, inventory, records, equipment, and operations and to copy business records.
-Permission from company management at official establishments or in-commerce facilities to take photographic evidence during surveillance, investigations, or other activities is not necessary.

-B. Photographic evidence is one of the most effective and useful forms of evidence.
-Photographic evidence, which includes digital photographs, including video (when appropriate and in consultation with supervisors), provides visual evidence to establish violative conditions or products, insanitary conditions or practices that are likely to render products injurious to health, or other observations.
-Photographs provide a means to visually bring the facility or location to the decision-maker to support Agency decisions, enforcement actions, and investigative findings.
-Photographs also may be used to record business and other documents, when necessary or efficient, in place of collecting or reproducing copies.
+Program employees are to use photography, under these authorities and using government-issued equipment only, as a technique, where necessary, to inspect and examine premises, facilities, inventory, records, equipment, and operations and to copy business records.
+Permission from company management at official establishments or in-commerce facilities to take photographic evidence during surveillance, investigations, or other activities is not necessary. - B. Photographs are one of the most effective and useful forms of evidence.
+Photographs and video (when appropriate and in consultation with supervisors), can provide visual evidence to demonstrate violative conditions or products, insanitary conditions or practices that are likely to render products injurious to health, or other observations.
+Photography and digital scanning are used to capture business records and other documents and should be used in place of collecting or reproducing hard copies whenever possible.